-Biden said he respected that voters have questioned his health and mental faculties due to his age and insisted he took that into account when considering whether to run again.
-"I took a hard look at it before I decided to run, and I feel good, I feel excited about the prospects," Biden said when asked about his age days after announcing his campaign.
+Biden insists he took his age into account when considering whether to enter the 2024 presidential race.
+"I took a hard look at it before I decided to run, and I feel good, I feel excited about the prospects," Biden told CNN when asked about the issue, days after announcing his campaign.
 The most recent report from the president's physician, Dr. Kevin O'Connor, said he was "fit for duty" and "fully executes all of his responsibilities without any exemptions or accommodations."
 Still, the president's age remains a significant issue for many voters as they consider his bid for a second term.

 Why is Biden's age so noteworthy?